 with you or ensure that you’ll have them once on site.
 Just below are a few possibilities.
 If you reflect awhile, you can probably come up with some more ideas.

 If you’re driving, seitan (only if you're not gluten-intolerant) and tofu will travel nicely in a cooler and store easily at your destination.
 Both make excellent vegetarian road food.
 If you’re flying, dehydrate these first; when dried properly, they can keep for weeks.
 Moreover, dehydrated seitan makes a dynamite trail mix when combined with seeds, nuts, and perhaps a bit of dried fruit...(and a few M&Ms!).
 Click on the link for some tips on dehydrating seitan.

 I’ve even heard of people dehydrating cottage cheese, mainly for camping trips, although I’ve never tested its keeping qualities for myself.
-(Any day now!)
+(Any day now, right?)
 If you can work out a tasty and stable recipe yourself, though, it could be a super protein snack when away from home.

 For example, try blending dry cottage cheese, chopped and well-drained tomatoes, and fresh basil or a little pesto—with maybe a few seeds or nuts.
 Spoon in small rounds onto parchment sheets sized for your dehydrator shelves, and press flat.
-Then, slide the shelves into your dehydrator and leave until fully dry.
+Then, slide the shelves into your dehydrator and process until fully dry.
 Although the amount of time varies from dehydrator to dehydrator, my rough guess would be somewhere between 8 and 20 hours.
 As for the heat required, you'd need to experiment.